tonred/Qupe/README.md

 4) Finally, user can send messages in the room.

 <details>
-<summary>Diagram of workflow with creating new Server and Room</summary>
+<summary>Diagram of workflow with creating a new Server and Room</summary>

 ```mermaid
 sequenceDiagram